Top 10 Trees and Shrubs for Privacy

 Another of my favorite instant privacy trees are the Carolina Cherry Laurel, the Compact Cherry Laurel and the Bright and Tight Cherry Laurel.
 The trees above have been groomed for height, but you can find these from fat shrubs to topiary and they are an excellent cultivar for our environment.
 Evergreen, little no maintenance and a pretty fast grower.
 The tree variety can reach 30’and the shrubs are 4 x 10-12ish.
 Full to part sun.

-Stair stepping your shrubs and trees is another great way to give the illusion of more privacy.
-Here is a staggering height of Pineapple Guava and Cherry Laurel.
-Taking the eye to different heights, shades and texture while leading them up to the sky, breaks the sight-line of the house behind and adjacent to you which gives the illusion of more space.
+Stair stepping your shrubs and trees (above) is another great way to give the illusion of more privacy.
+Here is a staggering height of Pineapple Guava and Cherry Laurel and Oaks which take the eye to different heights, shades and texture while leading them up to the sky.
+This breaks the sight-line of the house behind and adjacent to you which gives the illusion of more space.

 Below, My design concept was to just distract you with layers of color.
-Privacy for this pool is secondary to the view of a garden that is more pleasant to look at.
-When the space is narrow, we can be reduced to a hedgerow, or a clever and pleasant distraction.
+Privacy is secondary to the view of a garden that is more pleasant to look at.
+When the space is narrow, we can be reduced to a non desirable hedgerow, or we can create a clever and pleasant distraction.

 If you find your new tree or bargain bush has clearly been in the pot too long…